zinzin186/Parchment/README.md

   case `default`

   // Allows all paging items to be centered within the paging menu
-  // when PagingMenuItemSize is .Fixed and the sum of the widths
+  // when PagingMenuItemSize is .fixed and the sum of the widths
   // of all the paging items are less than the paging menu case center
 }